 The COVID-19 pandemic has exposed the cracks in our healthcare system and reminded us all of the need to strengthen it.
 Kenny Chiu and Canada’s Conservatives believe that the federal government should pay its fair share.
 Under the last Conservative government, federal transfers to the provinces grew at 6% per year.
-Unfortunately, in 2017, the Trudeau government cut this in half, putting lives at risk.

 In order to make up for this shortcoming, Conservatives will meet with the Premiers within the first 100 days of forming government to propose a new health agreement with the provinces and territories that boosts the annual growth rate of the Canada Health Transfer to at least 6%.
 This will inject nearly $60 billion into our healthcare system over the next ten years.